Skip to main content

 How it works:

-Using a question-answering model, we provide the verse text as context and pose the corresponding question to the model.
-We then compare the model's answer to the expected answer from the question-answer pair.
+We provide a verse from the selected translation as context to a question-answering model.
+We then ask that model a question pertaining to that specific verse from the dataset.
+We then compare the model's answer to the expected answer from the dataset.
 If the model's answer differs significantly from the expected answer, it suggests the possibility of missing or incomplete information within the verse.